EXCLUSIVE-Lithuania braces for China-led corporate boycott | Business

 China has told multinationals to sever ties with Lithuania or face being shut out of the Chinese market, a senior government official and an industry body told Reuters, dragging companies into a dispute between the Baltic state and Beijing.
 China downgraded its diplomatic ties with Lithuania last month, after the opening of a representative office by Taiwan in Vilnius.
 Lithuania's ruling coalition had agreed in November last year to support what it described as "those fighting for freedom" in Taiwan, putting its relations with China at risk.

 China views self-ruled and democratically governed Taiwan as its territory and has stepped up pressure on countries to downgrade or sever their relations with the island.
-Earlier last month, a China foreign ministry spokesperson said in a statement that Lithuania had ignored China's "strong objection" to the opening of the Taiwan office.
+China's foreign ministry spokesman Wang Wenbin said on Thursday that China followed international trade rules and again criticized Lithuania for its stance on Taiwan.

+"It has created the false impression of Taiwan being separate from China, gravely harmed China's sovereignty and territorial integrity, and started an egregious precedent among the international community," he said.
+"China will firmly safeguard its sovereignty, territorial integrity, and core interests."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)